bkaraceylan/goophy/README.md

 Currently only a limited set of formats and analyzes are supported.

-* Inputs: Only DNA sequences in FASTA format.
+* **Inputs**: Only DNA sequences in FASTA format.
-* Distances: Jukes-Cantor and Kimura-2-parameter distances (w/o gamma distribution).
+* **Distances**: Jukes-Cantor and Kimura-2-parameter distances (w/o gamma distribution).
 Can output pretty tables in ascii to STDOUT or a file.
-* Trees: Only Neighbor-Joining algorithm is supported.
+* **Trees**: Only Neighbor-Joining algorithm is supported.
 Can print to STDOUT in ascii or write to a file in NEWICK format.

 ### Building